 - 3.1.
-BH2022/02810 Retrospective application for the installation of high level ventilation grilles to gable ends, handrail to parapet wall of roof and external up/down lighting to south elevation at second floor.
+BH2022/02809 Installation of translucent glazed privacy screens to south elevation at second floor.
 Under Consideration - 3.2.
 BH2022/02808 Retrospective application for the installation of ventilation ducts to north elevation at first floor.
 Approved - 3.3.
 BH2021/03453 Retrospective application for the insertion of high level ventilation grilles to gable ends, creation of new door opening and installation of screens, handrail and external lighting to second floor south elevation, to facilitate the permitted use of the terrace area as part of the gym planning unit.
 Withdrawn - 3.4.
 BH2019/02794 Part-retrospective application for the extension and alterations to existing structure adjacent to North boundary at lower ground floor level with alterations including new fire escape door.
-Approved

-- 3.5.
+Approved - 3.5.
 BH2017/02960 Alterations incorporating creation of first and second floors, glazed entrance to side, new roof to South, fire escape and sun tunnels to North, solar panels to roof and associated works.
 Approved - 3.6.
 BH2011/03836 Application to extend the time limit for implementation of previous approval BH2008/01824 for the conversion of existing roof void to form 5 maisonettes with associated alterations.
 Continued use of ground and lower ground floors as gymnasium.
 Approved - 3.7.
 BH2008/01824 Conversion of existing roof void to form 5 maisonettes with associated alterations.
 Continued use of ground and lower ground floors as gymnasium.
 Approved - 3.8.
 BH2000/01750/FP Erection of 3no dwellinghouses.
 Approved - 3.9.
 3/78/0255 Change of use from church to gymnasium.
-Approved
+Approved on the east and west gable ends, galvanised steel handrails around the edge of the terrace, and the external lighting attached to the south façade at second floor level.